TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 12. **ssh_default_remote_path**:
     - **Type**: String or null
     - **Description**: The default remote path from which files will be downloaded via SSH.
 Set to null if you want to specify the path at runtime.

+## Usage

+### Running the Program with `run.py`

+The `run.py` file serves as the main entry point for executing the various functionalities of the ZeroDayZooKeepers_Starterkit.
+It orchestrates the execution of other scripts in the program, allowing users to perform tasks such as subdomain enumeration, port scanning, SSH file transfers, and more—all from the terminal.

+#### How `run.py` Works

+1. **Initialization**:
+   - When you run `run.py`, it initializes the necessary configurations by loading the `config.json` file.
+This file contains default settings for various operations, which can be modified according to user preferences.

+2. **Command-Line Interface**:
+   - The script uses Python's built-in `argparse` module to create a command-line interface.
+This allows users to specify actions, parameters, and options when running the script from the terminal.

+3. **Action Selection**:
+   - Users can choose from various actions, such as:
+     - **Enumeration**: Initiating subdomain enumeration using the Sublist3r tool.
+     - **Scanning**: Performing port scans using Nmap.
+     - **SSH Operations**: Uploading or downloading files, or executing scripts on remote servers via SSH.

+4. **Example of Running the Program**:
+   - To start the program, you would typically run the following command in the terminal:
+     ```bash
+     python run.py --action enumeration --domain example.com --threads 20 --output result.txt
+     ```
+   - In this example:
+     - `--action` specifies the action to perform (in this case, enumeration).
+     - `--domain` specifies the target domain for enumeration.
+     - `--threads` sets the number of concurrent threads to use during the operation.
+     - `--output` determines the name of the output file where results will be saved.

+5. **Modular Implementation**:
+   - The `run.py` script imports and utilizes various classes from the program:
+     - **`Enumeration`**: Handles the logic for subdomain enumeration and manages the integration of Sublist3r.
+     - **`Scanner`**: Manages the port scanning functionalities using Nmap.
+     - **`Ssh`**: Responsible for establishing SSH connections, transferring files, and executing scripts remotely.

+6. **Error Handling**:
+   - The script incorporates robust error handling to manage exceptions that may arise during execution, such as invalid input parameters, connection issues, or file access errors.
+This ensures that the user is informed of any issues and can take corrective action.

+7. **Exit Strategy**:
+   - If any critical error occurs or if the user opts to terminate the program (by entering "exit" when prompted), the script will gracefully exit and log the necessary information.

+#### Summary

+The `run.py` file is a crucial component of the ZeroDayZooKeepers_Starterkit, streamlining the process of executing complex operations through a user-friendly command-line interface.
+By leveraging the functionalities of the various scripts within the program, it allows users to efficiently conduct security assessments, file transfers, and more—all from a single point of execution.